bwilken01/bwilken01.github.io/_posts/2026-02-06-cnn-fruit-classification.md

 ```
 <br>
-The below shows us more clearly our optimised architecture:
+The below shows us more clearly our optimized architecture:

 ```
 _________________________________________________________________